CarterStefan/wrottesley_golf_club/README.md

     - Go to the blog option, and add a new blog using the form
     - Go to the Tournaments option, and add a new tournament using the form

+### Heroku deployment
+If someone wishes to deploy this project on Heroku, they should follow these steps:

+- Within Stripe, create a new account and set up webhook endpoints for checkout/wh and memberships/webhooks
+- Within Stripe, create two products for 'Pro' and 'Beginner' membership products

+- Setup up an AWS account with the following:
+    - AWS S3 Bucket
+    - Bucket Policy
+    - Group
+    - Access Policy
+    - User

+- Create a requirements.txt file by going to the CLI and typing 'pip freeze > requirements.txt'
+- Create a procfile with the line 'web: gunicorn {the_name_of_your_heroku_app_here}.wsgi:application
+- Save and push the code to github
+- Create a Heroku account
+- In Heroku, create a new app for the project with a unique name
+- In Heroku, on the'resources page' search and select 'Heroku Postgress'
+- In Heroku, set your config variables:
+    - AWS_ACCESS_KEY_ID = {Your AWS_ACCESS_KEY_ID}
+    - AWS_SECRET_ACCESS_KEY = {Your AWS_SECRET_ACCESS_KEY}
+    - DATABASE_URL = {Your DATABASE_URL}
+    - DOMAIN_URL = {Your DOMAIN_URL}
+    - SECRET_KEY = {Your SECRET_KEY}
+    - STRIPE_BEGINNER_PRICE_ID = Your STRIPE_BEGINNER_PRICE_ID}
+    - STRIPE_MEMBERSHIP_WH_SECRET = {Your STRIPE_MEMBERSHIP_WH_SECRET}
+    - STRIPE_PRO_PRICE_ID = {Your STRIPE_PRO_PRICE_ID}
+    - STRIPE_PUBLIC_KEY = {Your STRIPE_PUBLIC_KEY}
+    - STRIPE_SECRET_KEY = {Your STRIPE_SECRET_KEY}
+    - STRIPE_WH_SECRET = {Your STRIPE_WH_SECRET}
+    - USE_AWS = True
+- Change the allowed hosts in settings.py to match your new heroku app
+- In the CLI, type 'python3 manage.py makemigrations' then 'python3 manage.py migrate' to migrate your models to the new database
+- In the CLI, import the products and categories by typing 'python3 manage.py loaddata categories' then 'python3 manage.py loaddata products'
+- In the CLI, create a super user for your deployed site by typing 'python3 manage.py createsuperuser' and entering the required details
+- Set Heroku to get changes from github automatically
+- Save and push the code to github

 ## Testing